The work is a way to examine the difference between destructively linear human systems and Nature’s restorative cyclical systems.

 Martin Hill was born London, UK, in 1946.
-He received a Diploma in Art & Design and went on to win a number of design awards while working in London, Nairobi, Sydney and Auckland.
+He received a Diploma in Art and Design and went on to win a number of design awards while working in London, Nairobi, Sydney and Auckland.
 Philippa Jones was born in Auckland, New Zealand, in 1950.
-She has a Bachelor of Arts (Art History).
+She has a Bachelor of Arts (art history).

 Martin and Philippa have been creative partners since 1992.
 Together, they design and construct temporary sculptures, which Martin then photographs.
 They have exhibited in Asia, Europe and Oceania.
 They won the Pingyao International Festival of Photography International Artists Award in 2014 and, in 2016, First Prize (conceptual category) at the international Fine Art Photography Awards (FAPA).
 Individually and together, their work has featured in three books and the film ‘A Delicate Canvas’ by Joey Banya and James Blake (2011).

 This article was first published in Chinese, in the April 2017 issue of PhotoWorld magazine, Beijing.
 First published in English at Talking Pictures in January 2020.